gene-git/dns_tools/README.md

    zonefiles do not have their serial number updated.
    Without *check* option each zonefile will also be updated with new serial.

+## Update your DNS to use signed zone file

+When you're ready to switch your dns to dnssec then all that's needed is change the primary server config to point to the signed zone file rather than the unsigned.

+For nsd this would be of the form:

+        zone:
+            name:       example.com
+            #zonefile:  %s                      # unsigned
+            zonefile:   %s.signed/zone          # signed
+            include-pattern: "tosecondary"      # notify all secondary servers

 ## FAQ

 ### Why is name not dnssec_tools?